San Francisco Bay: Geography

 The Marina District of San Francisco, hard hit by the 1989 earthquake, was built on fill that had been placed there for the Panama-Pacific International Exposition, although liquefaction did not occur on a large scale.
 In the 1990s, San Francisco International Airport proposed filling in hundreds more acres to extend its overcrowded international runways in exchange for purchasing other parts of the bay and converting them back to wetlands.
 The idea was, and remains, controversial.
 (For further details, see the "Bay fill and depth profile" section.)

 There are five large islands in San Francisco Bay.
 Alameda, the largest island, was created when a shipping lane was cut to form the Port of Oakland in 1901.
 It is now a suburban community.
 Angel Island was known as "Ellis Island West" because it served as the entry point for immigrants from East Asia.
 It is now a state park accessible by ferry.
 Mountainous Yerba Buena Island is pierced by a tunnel linking the east and west spans of the San Francisco–Oakland Bay Bridge.
 Attached to the north is the artificial and flat Treasure Island, site of the 1939 Golden Gate International Exposition.
 From the Second World War until the 1990s, both islands served as military bases and are now being redeveloped.
-Isolated in the center of the Bay is Alcatraz, the site of the famous federal penitentiary.
+Isolated in the center of the bay is Alcatraz, the site of the famous federal penitentiary.
 The federal prison on Alcatraz Island no longer functions, but the complex is a popular tourist site.
 Despite its name, Mare Island in the northern part of the bay is a peninsula rather than an island.

 Geology

 San Francisco Bay is thought to represent a down-warping of the Earth's crust between the San Andreas Fault to the west and the Hayward Fault to the east, though the precise nature of this remains under study.
-About 560,000 years ago, a tectonic shift caused the large inland Lake Corcoran to spill out the central valley and through the Carquinez Strait, carving out sediment and forming canyons in what is now the northern part of the San Francisco Bay and Golden Gate strait.
+About 560,000 years ago, a tectonic shift caused the large inland Lake Corcoran to spill out from the central valley and through the Carquinez Strait, carving out sediment and forming canyons in what is now the northern part of San Francisco Bay and Golden Gate strait.